STOP right now because Life insurance 101 is the BEST resource you have if you’re starting your search for the perfect policy.

 - Savings Component

 You can use your policy as a savings vehicle to build up cash value which can be used for any number of things.
 It suffices to say, for certain individuals, permanent insurance can be an excellent estate planning and business succession tool.
+In fact, a small permanent policy is an ideal way to take care of your funeral costs so your family doesn’t have to worry.

 Whole Life, Universal Life and Term 100 are the 3 types of permanent life insurance on offer.